RTI In-Service/Overview Presentation

 This workshop will focus on the essential ideas associated with using RtI as a means of determining need and eligibility for special education.
 Emphasis will be placed on RtI components such as solid tier supports, research based interventions, progress monitoring and effective systems.
 Participants will leave knowing how to use informal diagnostic assessments along with progress monitoring data (trend line growth and like student comparisons) for special education eligibility.
 Useful forms for documenting CBM discrepancy ratios, interventions, and student response to intervention, will be provided along with example eligibility reports.

-RTI and Related Service Providers (OTs, PTs, SLPs, etc.)
+MTSS/RTI and Related Service Providers (OTs, PTs, SLPs, etc.)

 Topics Outline: